davidponces/short-link/readme.md

 # Short Link

-This is an application that allows you to shorten URLs and share them.
+This is a Link shortener built on Meteor and React.
+It allows you to shorten URLs and share them.

-## Authors
+## Author

 David Ponces